Wali Lundy

-Wali Sultan Lundy (born September 8, 1983) is a rapper and former American football running back who played for the National Football League.
-Lundy was drafted in round six, pick 1 of the 2006 NFL Draft after playing college football at the University of Virginia.
-He is a founding member of Fresh Fuzion.
+Wali Sultan Lundy (born September 8, 1983) is an American former professional football running back who played for the National Football League (NFL).
+Lundy was selected in the sixth round of the 2006 NFL draft, after playing college football at the University of Virginia.

-Early years
+Early life

 Wali started his career at Holy Cross High School in Delran Township, New Jersey, where he broke the records for rushing and most touchdowns.
 He had previously attended Florence Township Memorial High School in Florence Township, New Jersey, where he played for the Flashes.

 College career

 He holds many Virginia Cavaliers records and Atlantic Coast Conference records, including being the all-time touchdown leader in ACC history with 52 touchdowns.
 He played in 49 games at Virginia, where he rushed for 3,193 yards, the fifth-highest total ever in school history, and 4,497 all-purpose yards.

-NFL career
+Professional career

 It was announced on August 29, 2006, that Texans running back Domanick Davis would be unable to start the team's first regular season game due to a lingering knee injury.
 Houston Head Coach Gary Kubiak stated that Lundy would start the first game of his rookie campaign in Davis's place.
-Lundy stepped up for 476 yards and 4 touchdowns in his rookie season.
-On August 31, 2007 the Texans released him.
+Lundy stepped up for 476 yards and four touchdowns in his rookie season.
+On August 31, 2007, the Texans released him.